IBM/dbb/Templates/Common-Backend-Scripts/README.md

 ### 4.3 - Script utility - dbbBuildUtils.sh

-The [dbbBuildUtils](utilities/dbbBuildUtils.sh) script is a utility script providing the `computeBuildConfiguration()` method to compute the zAppBuild's options and parameters:
+The [dbbBuildUtils](utilities/dbbBuildUtils.sh) script is a core utility script providing the `computeBuildConfiguration()` method to compute the zAppBuild's options and parameters according to the branch naming conventions.
+For instance

-* `build type`, such as `--impactBuild`
+* `build type`, such as the `--impactBuild` zAppBuild build option,
-* the baseline reference, `--baselineRef xxx`, where *xxx* is retrieved from the baselineReference.config file.
+  * the baseline reference, `--baselineRef xxx`, where *xxx* is retrieved from the baselineReference.config file for integration branches,
+* the configured topic branch build behavior (see parameter `featureBranchBuildBehaviour` in pipelineBackend.config), that can either be configured as
+  * `merge-base` (default) for cumulative builds or all the changes added to the feature branch that flow to the integration branch.
+This setting automatically computes the merge-base commit, which defines the commit when the feature branch was forked.
+  * `incremental` for standard zAppBuild `--impactBuild` behavior.
+  * `cumulative` for computing all the differences between the topic branch and the integration branch by passing the `--baselineRef`.
 * flag to produce test modules (`--debug` in zAppBuild) or modules improved for performance (production runtime modules).
-* the `mainBuildBranch` to configure feature branches to clone the correct dependency metadata collections and to identify the correct offset of changes.
+* the `mainBuildBranch` to configure feature branch pipelines to clone the corresponding DBB dependency metadata collections.

 #### Baseline references requirements